Calibrating LLM Confidence by Probing Perturbed Representation Stability: Feature Set Description

 \section{Feature Set Description}

 This appendix details the features extracted for analyzing the language model's token-level generative behavior.
-These features, defined in Table~\ref{tab:all_features}, are derived from the model's internal states and its responses to systematic perturbations.
-The perturbations are applied to a token's hidden state by incrementally moving it along the normalized Jacobian vector of the actual observed token's log-probability, across a predefined number of steps and range of magnitudes.
+Our final model uses a 75-dimensional feature vector ($D_f=75$) per token, which is derived from 30 base metric definitions.
+These features are calculated from the model's internal states and its responses to systematic perturbations, where a token's hidden state is incrementally moved along an adversarial direction.
+The 75 features are composed of 15 single scalar values (12 Original State features and 3 Overall Perturbation features), and 60 features derived from statistical summaries (mean, standard deviation, minimum, and maximum) of the remaining 15 base metrics that are computed across the perturbation trajectory.
+This process yields a total of $15 + (15 \times 4) = 75$ features per token.
+The definitions for the base metrics are provided in Table~\ref{tab:all_features}.